Back door of an SUV opens up to a mountain view of colorful fall foliage.

 Red Apple Barn in Ellijay, Georgia.
 Photo by @clairepiercephotography

-4. Pick Apples from a Georgia Farm
+4. Pick apples from a Georgia farm

 Fall is the apple picking season in Ellijay, the state’s capital of apple orchards.
 Visitors can fill up containers with varieties of apples as well as eat apple-accented dishes like apple fritters, apple cider doughnuts, and candy apples.
 Many orchards also have other things to do like hay rides, petting zoos, corn mazes, and other activities for kids.